aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-textboxes/_index.md

 ﻿---
-title: Working with TextBoxes – Aspose.Words for С++
+title: Working with TextBoxes in C++
 articleTitle: Working with TextBoxes
 linktitle: Working with TextBoxes
 description: "Introduction to linked textboxes feature in Aspose.Words for C++."